Probabilistic risk aversion for generalized rank-dependent functions: Conclusion

-The authors thank Peter Wakker and Jingni Yang for helpful comments and discussions on an earlier version of the paper.
-Ruodu Wang is supported by the Natural Sciences and Engineering Research Council of Canada (RGPIN-2018-03823, RGPAS-2018-522590).
+The authors thank Mohammed Abdellaoui, David Budescu, Fabio Maccheroni, Peter Wakker, and Jingni Yang for their helpful discussions and bringing up relevant references.
+Ruodu Wang is supported by the Natural Sciences and Engineering Research Council of Canada (RGPIN-2024-03728) and Canada Research Chairs (CRC-2022-00141).

 {

 }